 They’re considered as fat cats because they love eating almost everything and from anywhere.

-Since these tabbies are not regarded as breeds, they may attributed to many existing feline breeds.
+Since these tabbies are not regarded as a breed, they may be attributed to many existing feline breeds.

 The lifespan of an orange kitten is not specific to their coloring.
-They have the same averaged lifespan as does the particular breed of felines they belong to.
+They have the same average lifespan as does the particular breed of felines they belong to.

 Most orange kittens are very social cats, either they are calm and loving or busy and outgoing.
 Still, there are some breeds that bear orange kittens that are uninterested in human friendliness and aloof.